alo040/Extrovert-vs.-Introvert-Game/README.md

 # Extrovert-vs.-Introvert-Game
 Have you ever been asked, "Are you an extrovert or an introvert?"
+Then this is the perfect game for you becasue it tells you how much of both you are through a series of questions!

      def percentage_calculation(score, total):
           return (score / total) * 100